Design and Performance Simulation of the Electromagnetic Calorimeter at EicC: Introduction

 \section{Introduction}

-The Electron-Ion Collider in China (EicC)~\cite{bib:eiccWhitePaper}, proposed as a new facility at the High Intensity Heavy-ion Accelerator Facility (HIAF)~\cite{YANG2013263} in Huizhou, aims to advance our understanding of QCD.
-Through high-energy electron-ion collisions, it will investigate the internal structure of nucleons, the dynamics of quarks and gluons, and the fundamental nature of the strong force.
+The Electron–Ion Collider in China (EicC)~\cite{bib:eiccWhitePaper}, proposed as a new facility at the High Intensity Heavy-ion Accelerator Facility (HIAF)~\cite{YANG2013263} in Huizhou, is designed to advance our understanding of quantum chromodynamics (QCD).
+Through high-energy electron–ion collisions, it will probe the internal structure of nucleons, with particular emphasis on the origins of nucleon spin and mass, the dynamics of quarks and gluons, and the fundamental properties of the strong interaction.

-A schematic view of the EicC spectrometer is shown in the left of Fig.~\ref{eicc_detector}.
+A schematic view of the EicC spectrometer is shown on the left of Fig.~\ref{eicc_detector}.
 The detector provides nearly $4\pi$ coverage for scattered particles.
-Fig.~\ref{events_distribution} illustrates the momentum and pseudorapidity distributions of scattered electrons and $\pi^0$ mesons in electron–proton (ep) scattering events generated with \textsc{Pythia}~\cite{pythia2020}, assuming 3.5~GeV electrons colliding with 20~GeV protons.
-The broad distributions highlight the need for uniform and high-resolution calorimetry across a wide angular range.
+Fig.~\ref{events_distribution} shows the momentum and pseudorapidity distributions of scattered electrons and $\pi^{0}$ mesons, while Fig.~\ref{pie_ratio} presents the corresponding $\pi/e$ ratio.
+All figures are obtained from $ep$ scattering events generated with \textsc{Pythia}~\cite{pythia2020}, assuming 3.5~GeV electrons colliding with 20~GeV protons.
+The broad kinematic distributions highlight the need for uniform and high-resolution calorimetry across a wide angular range.
+The expected luminosity is $L = 4 \times 10^{33}\,\mathrm{cm^{-2}s^{-1}}$, corresponding to an interaction rate of approximately 83.2~kHz, with an average final-state particle multiplicity of about 9 per event.

-The ECAL of EicC is responsible for detecting electrons and photons within a pseudorapidity range of $|\eta| < 3$, corresponding to approximately 99\% of the total solid angle.
+Due to the asymmetric beam energies at the EicC, the ECAL must operate effectively across a wide and region-dependent dynamic range.
+The ECAL is responsible for detecting electrons and photons within the pseudorapidity range $|\eta| < 3$, which corresponds to approximately 99\% of the total solid angle.
 To achieve the required performance across this coverage, the ECAL is divided into three segments: the electron-endcap (e-Endcap), the central barrel, and the ion-Endcap.
 Each segment adopts a calorimeter technology optimized for its specific physics and geometrical constraints.

 The main performance requirements of the ECAL are as follows: \begin{itemize}[itemsep=0pt,parsep=0pt] \item Efficient reconstruction of scattered electrons and reliable separation from the pion background. \item Accurate reconstruction of photons with excellent energy and position resolutions. \item Capability to reconstruct high-energy $\pi^0$ mesons from their two-photon decays. \end{itemize}